singhswayam044-code/sales-intelligence-dashboard/README.md

 | 7 | Simulated bad deploy + rollback | Hotfix |
 | 7 | Proper fix redeployed | Fix |

----

-## Interview Answer

-> "I built a production-grade analytics dashboard on Databricks using the
-> Medallion Architecture with Delta Lake.
-The project uses Databricks Asset
-> Bundles and GitHub Actions for CI/CD — every dashboard change goes through
-> a Pull Request, gets deployed to a test environment automatically, and can
-> be rolled